Nam Taehyun Still Trying To Form New Band– Former WINNER Member Looks Ready to Restart Music Career: Will Sulli Be Involved?

 It looks like he just wants to make it on his own terms and not YG’s.

 @soompi This just proves that it’s not an issue about health right?
 His departure from WINNER I mean.
-But hey, good luck Tae Hyun!!! ????????????
+But hey, good luck Tae Hyun!!!????????????

 — queen (@imqueendxx) January 7, 2017